KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 # Alternative Datasets
-For the project, the *Efficientnet_v2_s* is used with three different datasets.
-The *Efficientnet_v2_s* model was imported from torchvision.models and the pretrained weights are used unless when specifically mentioned otherwise.
-This is done to evaluate the performance of the model on a new data.
+To further evaluate how well *Efficientnet_v2_s* maintains its performance on new data, we perform experiments with three different datasets.
+The *Efficientnet_v2_s* model is imported from torchvision.models and the pretrained weights are used unless when specifically mentioned otherwise.

 ## Pneumonia
 The use of Deep Learning (DL) in medicine is becoming increasingly popular [1].
 One impornant application is the use of DL for disease's detection.
-Thus, the dataset Chest X-Ray Images (Pneumonia) [2] was used for this project.
+Thus, the dataset Chest X-Ray Images (Pneumonia) [2] is used.
 This dataset X-ray images of normal chest, as well as X-ray images of chest with bacterial and viral pnemonia.
 The images are split in two classes: Normal and Pnemonia.

-*Efficientnet_v2_s* with different hyperparameter sets are tested.
-The set of parameters is shown in the table below.
+We test the *Efficientnet_v2_s* with different hyperparameter sets, shown in the table below.
 |  Parameter | Value(s) |
 | ------------- | ------------- |
 | Learning rate  | 0.001-0.03  |
 | Batch size  | 10, 20, 30  |
 | Epochs | 10, 15, 20, 30 |

-The validation accuracy for different combination of hyperparameters is shown in the table below:
+The validation accuracy for different combination of hyperparameters is shown in the image below:

 {% include_relative Graphs/Pneumonia.html %}

 The best performance of *Efficientnet_v2_s* with the dataset lead to accuracy of 75% on validation data and 90% on training data.
 This is somewhat lower than the results of Aakashnain (2018) where validation accuracy of 82.6% was reached using Depthwise Convolution and the results of Madz2000 (2020) where 87.5% accuracy was achieved using Convolutional Neural network.

 ## Ants and Bees
-For the project, a very small dataset was also used, the Hymenoptera dataset [5].
+For broader spectrum of testing, we also use a very small dataset - the Hymenoptera dataset [5].
 This dataset only contains 398 images in two classes: ants and bees.
 For this dataset different hypermaraters are tested and shown in the table below:
 |  Parameter | Value(s) |
 | ------------- | ------------- |
 | Learning rate  | 0.006-0.02  |